arsanysamuel/dmenu/README.md

 # **dmenu** - dynamic menu

-This is my build of the [suckless dmenu](https://tools.suckless.org/dmenu/), including extra configuration and applied patches.
+This is my build of the [suckless dmenu](https://tools.suckless.org/dmenu/) version 5.2, including extra configuration and applied patches.

 dmenu is an efficient dynamic menu for X, usually used with [dwm](https://dwm.suckless.org/).